LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

     }

-As you can see, model is a Spring bean, in order that controller communicates with model, you need to do 2 different things:
+As you can see, model is a Spring bean, in order that controller communicates with model, you need to do two different things:

 * Add the following line at ``.zul`` page (this is not really needed because of this line is already in ``template.zul``)::